James-Yu/LaTeX-Workshop/test/README.md

 ## Executing tests

-We start a new VS Code instance for each `fixture` directory in `fixtures/*/` and others, which includes a TeX file for tests, and execute an appropriate test defined in `*.test.ts` while skipping other tests not related to the directory.
+We start a new VS Code instance for each `fixture` directory in `fixtures/*/`, which includes a TeX file for tests, and execute an appropriate test defined in `*.test.ts` while skipping other tests not related to the directory.
 For tests of building a LaTeX file, we try to build a LaTeX file in the directory.
 If a PDF file is not generated, the test fails.
 With this approach, we can debug the extension by opening a TeX file in the `fixture` directory if the test fails.

 ## How tests executed